Driveshaft Manufacturing

 Maximum Torque in Low Gear

-The main calculation for selecting a driveshaft in a chassis determines the maximum amount of torque that is applied to the front of the driveshaft.
-It starts with the gross engine torque and applies all gear ratios that amplify/reduce this force.
-It is then reduced by the efficiency of each component that is applied to the front of the system.
+The primary calculation for driveshaft selection in a chassis involves determining the maximum torque applied to the front of the driveshaft.
+This begins with the gross engine torque and factors in all gear ratios that amplify or reduce the force.
+The result is then adjusted for the efficiency of each component connected to the front of the system.

 Wheel Slip Torque

-The wheel slip torque calculation is used to determine the amount of torque required for the wheels on the vehicle to slip.
-This calculation is only to be considered for road applications where payload does not exceed gross combined weight.
-Off highway and specialty applications can have other factors that can reduce or remove wheel slip making the maximum torque in low gear calculation the proper threshold for your series selection.
+The wheel slip torque calculation determines the torque needed for the vehicle's wheels to slip.
+This calculation is applicable only for road use where the payload does not exceed the gross combined weight.

 Series | Functional Torque Limit | Swing Diameter1 | Tube Diameter2 | |||